kobayashikento/nextjs-api-firebase/README.md

   1) Quickly make a mockup design that consists of the 1) landing page and 2) content page which will be recycled and filled with the contents of the API request
       ( 5 hours )
   2) Connect Firebase to NextJS
-      ( 3 hours )
+      ( 1 hours )
   3) Use https://api.nasa.gov/index.html to populate the endless application ->
      use the count query to get randomized content or use react state to keep position of the days from today and gradually decrease the days until the api returns null, then reset the state to today.
      ( 5 hours)
-  5) Populate pages js
+  4) Populate pages js and create [slugs]

-      a) Re-read about getStaticPaths and getStaticProps and implement some kind of SSR or pre-rendering ( 5 hours )
+      a) Re-read about getStaticPaths and getStaticProps
+      ( 5 hours )
+  5) Fix deisgn, i.e padding, hover effects